LeDragoX/Win-Debloat-Tools/README.md

 Also, note that gaming-related apps and services will be removed/disabled.
 If you intend to use your system for gaming, adjust the scripts accordingly.

+**There is (maybe) a undo**, because i did a restoration point script before doing everything.
-**There is no undo**, I recommend only using these scripts on a fresh installation (including Windows Updates).
+I recommend only using these scripts on a fresh installation (including Windows Updates).
 Test everything after running them before doing anything else.
 Also, there is no guarantee that everything will work after future updates since I cannot predict what Microsoft will do next.